mkappelixo/bootforms/README.md

 Probably not perfect for your super custom branded ready-for-release apps, but a *huge* time saver when you are still in the prototyping stage!

+## Check out Aire

+This package has been replaced by [Aire](https://github.com/glhd/aire) which is a modern form builder with similar features but an improved API, more tests, more documentation, and support for non-Bootstrap themes.
+It uses [Tailwind](https://tailwindcss.com/) by default, but has full support for Bootstrap via a plugin.

+BootForms is no longer actively maintained.
+I'll try to merge any bugfixes for the forseeable future, but I strongly urge you to check out Aire.

 ## Fork

 This package forks abandoned [Adam Wathan's repository](https://github.com/adamwathan/bootforms)